agentmorris/usgs-geese/README.md

 <https://lila.science/public/usgs-izembek-results/>

-NB: those results are from the slightly-buggy 1.0.0 model; we didn't bother to generate the result previews again when we released an updated 1.1.0 model.
+NB: <b>those results are from the slightly-buggy 1.0.0 model</b>; we didn't bother to generate the result previews again when we released an updated 1.1.0 model.
+In as much as there's a list, re-generating those results is on the list.

 ### Files